jamesrobertsjr/Hardware-101/README.md

 | Air Pressure Sensor | I2C | I2C |
 | Accelerometer | I2C | I2C |

-You should also have two additional external sensors which we can connect to the device manually:
+You may have also received some additional, external sensors, which we can connect to the device manually:

 - Mini PIR Sensor
 - LED Strip
+- Speech Recognizer

 ## Software Setup